-Dial House is a place of sanctuary open 6pm–2am every Monday, Wednesday, Friday, Saturday and Sunday evenings.
+Dial House is a place of sanctuary open 6pm–2am every Monday, Wednesday, Friday, Saturday and Sunday evenings (when other services are closed).
 Visitors can access Dial House when they are in crisis, relax in a homely environment and have an hour of one-to-one support from the team of Crisis Support Workers.

 Dial House is a welcoming and safe sanctuary from which we run an out-of-hours service for people in crisis.
 We have an open attitude to ‘crisis’, seeing it as something that could be related to a person’s mental health problems being particularly bad, or a ‘life crisis’ such as relationship breakdown, losing a job etc. You are welcome to use Dial House as little or as often as feels useful to you, though we do stress that we are here for your worst times.